magnostherobot/medical-backend/Report/report.md

         - Deal with Storing Image Data (+ other binary formats?) / JSON. ------- (5 Days)
         - Deal with storing plain text + tabular data. ------- (5 Days)
         - Create Database from schema  ------- (3 Days)
-    - Server Implementation ------- (~1.5 Months)
+    - Server Implementation ------- (~1.5 Months | 2 Months)
-        - Setup initial HelloWorld Sever to ensure correct installation & dependencies. ------- (1 Day)
+        - Setup initial HelloWorld Sever to ensure correct installation & dependencies. ------- (1 Day| 1 Day)
-        - Create Strong/Reliable link between server functions and underlying filesystem for database. ------- (1 Weeks)
+        - Create Strong/Reliable link between server functions and underlying filesystem for database. ------- (1 Weeks | 2 Weeks)
-        - Create Strong/Reliable link between server functions and the database. ------- (5 Days)
+        - Create Strong/Reliable link between server functions and the database. ------- (5 Days 1 Week)
-        - Create pre-processing functions to standardise Data passed in. (images->png & plaintext->csv/json) ------- (1 Week)
+        - Create pre-processing functions to standardise Data passed in. (images->png & plaintext->csv/json) ------- (1 Week | in proc.)
-        - Deal with responses to a client ------- (4 Weeks)
+        - Deal with responses to a client ------- (4 Weeks | in proc.)
             - Involving continuous file transfer (For example, whilst panning Large Pathology photos.) ------- (1 Week)
             - Involving 'simple' file transfer (getting whole file at once for csv etc.) ------- (1 Week)
             - Involving file uploads All at once. ------- (1 Week)
             - Involving file uploads in chunks for files above 8Mb. ------- (1 Week)
         - Create Node "router" to capture all required URLs and forward to functions to handle based on protocol. ------- (1 Day)
         - Create Basic error response functions which can be called from anywhere to deal with any potential problems and safely respond to client. ------- (2 Days)
-- Testing  ------- (2 Weeks)
+- Testing  ------- (9 Weeks | in proc)
-    - Server Testing ------- (2 Weeks)
+    - Server Testing ------- (3 Weeks | in proc)
-        - Create methods to test logic of JS/TS which can be re-run on each commit ------- (2 Weeks)
+        - Create methods to test logic of JS/TS which can be re-run on each commit ------- (2 Weeks | in proc)
-            - From Backend's perspective ------- (1 Week)
+            - From Backend's perspective ------- (1 Week | 2 Weeks)
-            - From HCI's perspective ------- (1 Weeks)
+            - From HCI's perspective ------- (1 Weeks | in proc)
+	- Create unit tests for individual files can be re-run on each commit ------- (1 Weeks | 1 Weeks)
-    - Database Testing ------- (2 Weeks)
+    - Database Testing ------- (2 Weeks | in proc.)
         - Carrying out Optimisations/Streamlining ------- (5 Days)
         - Profiling of performance of UnCommon Actions (delete) ------- (4 Days)
         - Profiling of performance of common actions (file creation/file reads) ------- (4 Days)
         - Accuracy of file retrieval ------- (1 Day)
-    - TestInterface Implementation ------- (2 Weeks)
+    - TestInterface Implementation ------- (2 Weeks | 2 Weeks)
-        - Create HTML5/JS to retrieve NON image data and display ------- (1 Day)
+        - Create HTML5/JS to retrieve NON image data and display ------- (1 Day | 2 Days)
-        - Create HTML5/JS to retrieve image (or section of) data and display ------- (1 Day)
+        - Create HTML5/JS to retrieve image (or section of) data and display ------- (1 Day | 4 Days)
-        - Create HTML5/JS to begin an ML session on some data and retrieve results. ------- (1 Day)
+        - Create HTML5/JS to begin an ML session on some data and retrieve results. ------- (1 Day | 1 Day)
-        - Create HTML5/JS to check a user/group information ------- (1 Day)
+        - Create HTML5/JS to check a user/group information ------- (1 Day | 1 Day)
-        - Create HTML5/JS to upload various filetypes and ensure they convert to universal format. ------- (1 Day)
+        - Create HTML5/JS to upload various filetypes and ensure they convert to universal format. ------- (1 Day | 2 days)
-        - Create HTML5/JS to action a login ------- (1 Day)
+        - Create HTML5/JS to action a login ------- (1 Day | 2 days)
-- Extension Implementation ------- (~3 Weeks)
+- Extension Implementation ------- (~3 Weeks | outstanding)
     - Develop a Caching function for frequently accessed files, or anticipate UUIDs next to be accessed for increased performance. ------- (1 Week)
     - Extend our basic server implementation, to support multiple instances and ensure ATOMICity of DB and sensible file distribution. ------- (2 Weeks)
     - Upgrade all HTTP interactions to HTTPS ------- (2 Days)